Apps

 Installed Applications Bulk Actions

 Select the checkbox to the left of Applications to show the Bulk Actions dropdown menu.
-Menu options are Start All Selected, Stop All Selected, Upgrade All Selected, and Delete All Selected.
+Menu options are Start All Selected, Stop All Selected, Update All Selected, and Delete All Selected.

 Performing a bulk action update opens a dialog listing the apps with available updates.